LazarDavidovic98/social-network-analysis/README.md

-# 📊 Socijalna Mreža Naučne Kolaboracije - Medicinski Fakultet UB
+# 📊 Scientific Collaboration Network – Faculty of Medicine, University of Belgrade

-Ovaj projekat predstavlja sveobuhvatnu analizu naučne produkcije i kolaboracije među zaposlenima na četiri katedre Medicinskog fakulteta Univerziteta u Beogradu: **Imunologija, Epidemiologija, Infektivne bolesti i Mikrobiologija**.
-Projekat je realizovan u okviru predmeta *Analiza socijalnih mreža* na Elektrotehničkom fakultetu u Beogradu.
+This project presents a comprehensive analysis of scientific output and collaboration among staff members from four departments of the Faculty of Medicine, University of Belgrade: **Immunology, Epidemiology, Infectious Diseases, and Microbiology**.
+The project was completed as part of the *Social Network Analysis* course at the School of Electrical Engineering, University of Belgrade.

-Cilj analize je modelovanje i analiza **mreža koautora** i **mreža naučnih časopisa** kroz metrike mrežnog grafa, centralnosti, detekciju komuna i vizualizaciju, koristeći realne podatke prikupljene iz **Scopus baze** i fakultetskih izvora.
+The goal of the analysis is to model and analyze **co-authorship networks** and **journal networks** through graph metrics, centrality measures, community detection, and visualization, using real-world data collected from the **Scopus database** and institutional sources.

-## Opis projekta
+## Project Overview

-Projekat uključuje sledeće korake:
+The project includes the following steps:
-- Prečišćavanje i spajanje sirovih podataka iz više Excel fajlova (`epidemiologija.xlsx`, `imunologija.xlsx`, itd.)
+- Cleaning and merging raw data from multiple Excel files (`epidemiologija.xlsx`, `imunologija.xlsx`, etc.)
-- Filtriranje autora na osnovu liste zvaničnih zaposlenih (`autori.xlsx`)
+- Filtering authors based on the official staff list (`autori.xlsx`)
-- Konstrukcija grafa koautora i grafa časopisa pomoću `NetworkX`
+- Constructing co-authorship and journal graphs using `NetworkX`
-- Analiza centralnosti (stepen, bliskost, sopstveni vektor, betweenness)
+- Analyzing centrality (degree, closeness, eigenvector, betweenness)
-- Detekcija komuna (Louvain metod, spektralno klasterisanje)
+- Community detection (Louvain method, spectral clustering)
-- Upoređivanje sa slučajnim mrežama i merenje karakteristika kao što su gustina, klasterizacija, asortativnost, itd.
+- Comparing with random networks and measuring characteristics such as density, clustering, assortativity, etc.
-- Vizuelizacija mreža i interpretacija rezultata
+- Visualizing networks and interpreting the results

-## Korišćene tehnologije
+## Technologies Used

 - `Python` (v3.9+)
-- `pandas` – za rad sa tabelama
+- `pandas` – for data manipulation
-- `networkX` – za modelovanje i analizu mreža
+- `networkX` – for network modeling and analysis
-- `matplotlib` / `graphviz` – za vizuelizaciju
+- `matplotlib` / `graphviz` – for visualization
-- `Gephi` – za naprednu vizuelnu analizu i Louvain detekciju komuna
+- `Gephi` – for advanced visual analysis and Louvain community detection

-## Ključne analize
+## Key Analyses

-- Broj radova po autoru (celovito i frakciono brojanje)
+- Number of publications per author (full and fractional counting)
-- H-indeks autora
+- Author H-index
-- Distribucija po godinama i časopisima
+- Distribution by years and journals
-- Mrežne metrike: klasterizacija, centralnost, asortativnost, dijametar
+- Network metrics: clustering, centrality, assortativity, diameter
-- Detekcija ključnih pojedinaca i komuna u naučnoj mreži
+- Detection of key individuals and communities within the scientific network

-## Cilj
+## Objective

-Pomoću alata iz oblasti analize socijalnih mreža, identifikovati:
+Using social network analysis tools, the aim is to identify:
-- najvažnije naučne aktere,
+- the most influential scientific actors,
-- nivo kolaboracije među autorima i između katedri,
+- the level of collaboration among authors and across departments,
-- strukturalne obrasce naučne produkcije,
+- structural patterns of scientific production,
-- potencijalne preporuke za povezivanje izolovanih grupa ili autora.
+- potential recommendations for connecting isolated groups or individuals.

 ---

-**Detaljna dokumentacija dostupna je ovde**: [Documentation](docs/Documentation.md)
+**Detailed documentation is available here**: [Documentation](docs/Documentation.md)

-**Mozete pogledati i prezentaciju projekta**: [Presentation](docs/Presentation.pdf)
+**You can also view the project presentation**: [Presentation](docs/Presentation.pdf)